AlcoholRehabHelp Logo

 Signs & Risks of Binge Drinking

 The biggest sign of binge drinking is drinking a large amount of alcohol in a short amount of time.
-This might be one night or for several days on end, commonly known as a “bender.”
+This might be one night or for several days, commonly known as a “bender.”

 Binge drinking is risky because it can lead to alcohol intoxication (poisoning).
 Alcohol poisoning is serious and can even be fatal.
 It can affect your breathing, heart rate, gag reflex, and body temperature.